-How to score points in the credit game
+How to Score Points in the Credit Game

 Credit scoring can feel like a frustrating game — falls can be sudden and swift, and climbing is a slow slog.

-In reality, “all scoring models and lenders are aiming to do the same thing, which is to minimize risk and things like missing payments, high balances,” says Jeff Richardson, senior vice president of marketing and communications for VantageScore, one of the two leading credit scoring companies.
+In reality, “all scoring models and lenders are aiming to do the same thing, which is to minimize risk,” says Jeff Richardson, senior vice president of marketing and communications for VantageScore, one of the two leading credit scoring companies.
+He says creditors see things like missing payments and high balances as indicators of risk.

 The traditional advice of paying on time and keeping balances low will eventually result in decent credit.
 But you can speed it up.